 Motor Vehicle Accident Injuries Pain Management in Knoxville, TNIf you’re suffering in the aftermath of a car accident, you’re not alone.
-Injuries from motor vehicle wrecks are among one of the most common causes of chronic pain in the US.
+Motor vehicle accident injuries and wrecks are among one of the most common causes of chronic pain in the US.
 According to the Department of Transportation, in 2010, there were an estimated 2,239,000 Americans injured in automobile crashes.
 Cars also involve all kinds of accidents and mishaps every year, with about 10 million vehicle-related accidents of all kinds reported to the National Safety Council.
 In Knoxville, motor vehicle accident injuries are unfortunately all too common as well, with thousands of people experiencing pain and suffering.